Have story, will travel is Walter Cronkite’s motto (1962)

 Since joining CBS News 12 years ago, Cronkite has been associated with programs which. time and again, have won major television awards — such outstanding network series as “Air Power” and “You Are There,” in addition to “The Twentieth Century,” “Eyewitness,” CBS Reports and various CBS News Specials notably the 1960 national conventions coverage).

-After five years of very close association with Cronkite, Burton Benjamin, executive producer of “The Twentieth Century,” agrees that the man is first, last and always a reporter.
+After five years of very close association with Walter Cronkite, Burton Benjamin, executive producer of “The Twentieth Century,” agrees that the man is first, last, and always a reporter.
 Benjamin says: “Has story, will travel” perfectly characterizes him.

 “At Cape Canaveral not long ago,” Benjamin recalls, “a New York reporter asked me: ‘How does Cronkite do it?
 He never stops.’

 “He had been waiting for one of the big shoots and it had been scrubbed — for 48 hours was the official announcement.

 “Cronkite had hopped a plane, flown to Chicago to deliver a speech, moved on to Topeka for a Twentieth Century assignment, and was back at Canaveral at work at 7am when the shoot went off.